Ryanhustler420/RH-Android-Version-UI/README.md

 46. Making Firebase cloud function for stripe payment token receiver.
 47. About to complete and wrap up.
 SK side. few things still need to fix
 49. Got More ideas of currency change for other countries.
+50. deploy a node server with static pages. about the software. few more day required to populate that site with good thought or mission or goal of the application. maybe we can add a screen shot of app.